fafalone/RunAsAny/README.md

 'Must run as admin

-'This is roughly based on the Chapter 11 CreateToken example from 'the excellent Windows Native API Programming book by Pavel Yosifovish.
+'This is roughly based on the Chapter 11 CreateToken example from 'the excellent Windows Native API Programming book by Pavel Yosifovich.
 'https://github.com/zodiacon/winnativeapibooksamples